 3. It gives peace of mind

 If you’re a business owner or in charge of running an organisation, the last thing you need to add to your plate is a cyber-attack causing mayhem in the office.
 By opting for Cyber Essentials certification, you’re protecting your business from the most common attacks.
-Not only will you be protecting yourself, but you’ll be ensuring that every employee, customer or client can sit safely in the knowledge that their data is safe when working with you.
+Not only will you be protecting yourself, but you’ll be ensuring that every employee, customer or client can rest safely in the knowledge that their data is safe when working with you.

 4. Cyber Essentials will bring you more business